MrRobinOfficial/Guide-UnrealEngine/README.md

     -   A World can be a single Persistent Level with an optional list of streaming levels that are loaded and unloaded via volumes and blueprint functions or it can be a collection of levels organized with a World Composition.
     -   In a standalone game, generally only a single World exists except during seamless area transitions when both a destination and current world exists.
 In the editor many Worlds exist: The level being edited, each PIE instance, each editor tool which has an interactive rendered viewport, and many more.
     -   _Common Functions_:
-        -   `SpawnActor()` or `SpawnActorDeferred()` - Spawn an actor from it's class.
+        -   `void SpawnActor()` or `void SpawnActorDeferred()` - Spawn an actor from it's class.
 Deferred method will allow you to set actor properties before it's spawned into the world.

 -   [ULevel](https://dev.epicgames.com/documentation/en-us/unreal-engine/API/Runtime/Engine/Engine/ULevel)